Etoile mine: Early production

 Tanganyika Concessions dug pits and trenches in the area in 1907.

 Union Minière du Haut Katanga (UMHK) discovered the Etoile ore body in 1911, and the Ruashi ore body in 1919.

 For the next half century both properties were quarried intermittently for their high-grade copper ore.

 Originally named the Kalukuluku mine, the Belgians later renamed it L'Etoile du Congo Mine (Star of the Congo Mine).

 UMHK was nationalized in 1967.
 Control of all copper and cobalt exploration and production was given to Gécamines, established as the state mining company.

 Gécamines operated the Ruashi and Etoile mines until the end of the 1960s.
 Artisanal miners then worked the two mines until 2000, when they were put up for sale separately.

 Recent operations

 Chemaf gained the rights to Etoile in 2003.

 The mine opened in 2005, and Chemaf started production of refined copper in 2007.

 In 2008, copper cathode production was 11,353 tonnes.

 Chemaf was planning to commission a new SX/EW plant in 2009 with 6,000 tonnes/year capacity to produce refined cobalt.

 A 2008 assessment confirmed that there was 13.5 million tonnes of ore in the pit, graded 3.3% copper and 0.55% cobalt.

 The unusually high grade of cobalt means that this contributes over half the revenue.

 The mine produced 1,071,516 tonnes of ore in 2009.

-The nearby Ruashi mine includes a plant to concentrate the ore from both mines, includes a plant to concentrate the ore from both mines, and a modern solvent extraction electrowinning (SX-EW) processing plant.
+The nearby Ruashi mine includes a plant to concentrate the ore from both mines and a modern solvent extraction electrowinning (SX-EW) processing plant.